frankie-2nfro-com/ComputerVisionRockPaperScissors/README.md

 This scene show lose background.
 User can press 'c' button to jump back to IntroScene.

 ## Conclusions
 As the visual classifier is generated from Teachable-Machine.
 The accuracy is not good actually.
 So to improve the project, I think I should have a better classifier.
-Also, instead of the whole screen classifying rock, paper or scissors, it will be better to know where is coordinates in the captured picture.
-It will make more possibility of the game development
+Also, instead of the whole screen classifying rock, paper or scissors for each screen captured, it will be better to detect the hand first.
+Comparing directly call the classifier for every webcam screen.
+I think detecting hand would be faster a lot.
+Only with hand detected and pass the picture to the classifier would increase the frame per second rate to the game.
+Also it will make more possibility for further enhancement.

+This is the my first project in AiCore.
+I am happy with the process and let me know the missing parts of my previous developments.